shengshampoo3/labhub.eu.org/README.md

-# UNETLAB CLOUD INDEX
+# LabHub Index

-This is the source code used to generate the index of the UNETLAB CLOUD.
+This is the source code used to generate the index of the LabHub.
 It was forked from [spencerwooo/onedrive-vercel-index](https://github.com/spencerwooo/onedrive-vercel-index/) and adapted to our needs.

 # Credits